Celebs Who Secretly Went To Rehab

 One Direction was every teenage girl's dream, but life was no fairytale for the members of the famous boy band.
 In a 2019 interview with Men's Health Australia, Liam Payne opened up about struggling with fame and turning to alcohol to help with the "toxic" pressure of his work.
 "It's almost like putting the Disney costume on before you step up on stage and underneath the Disney costume I was pissed quite a lot of the time because there was no other way to get your head around what was going on," he shared.

 Hayden Panettiere might have appeared to have it all, but behind closed doors, life was not all rosy for the "Heroes" star.
-In a 2022 interview with People, Panettiere admitted to previously suffering from substance abuse, particularly opioids, which she claims was first given to her as a teenager.
+In a 2022 interview with People, Panettiere admitted to previously suffering from substance abuse, particularly opioids, which she claimed were first given to her as a teenager.
 "They were to make me peppy during interviews," Panettiere, who worked as a child actor, explained.
 "I had no idea that this was not an appropriate thing, or what door that would open for me when it came to my addiction."
 While the actor's opioid use might have gotten off to a slow start, things soon started getting out of hand.
 "As I got older, the drugs and alcohol became something I almost couldn't live without," she explained.

 Eventually, Panettiere decided she needed help.
 In 2015, while filming the fourth season of "Nashville," the actor checked herself into rehab.
 "I was the one who put myself in the first treatment center.
 I was drowning," she admitted to the outlet.